Apology Letter for Arriving Late at the Workplace

 • Vehicle break down

 Acknowledging and apologizing for your mistakes is very important in the workplace.
-It lets the employer know that you care about your work and that you are willing to take steps to not let this happen in the future.
+It lets the employer know that you care about your work and that you are willing to take steps not to let this happen in the future.

 Format